gem/oq-engine/doc/manual/oq-manual.rst

 functions for an asset with the seismic hazard curve at the location of the asset, to give the expected damage distribution for the asset within a specified time period.
-The calculator requires the definition of an exposuremodel, a fragilitymodel with fragilityfunctions for each taxonomy represented in the exposuremodel, and hazard curves calculated in the region of interest.
+The calculator requires the definition of an *Exposure Model*, a *Fragility Model* with fragilityfunctions for each taxonomy represented in the *Exposure Model*, and hazard curves calculated in the region of interest.
 The main results of this calculator are the expected damage distribution for each asset, which describe the probability of the asset being in different damage states, and collapse maps for the region, which describe the probability of collapse for different assets in the portfolio over the specified time period.
-Damage distribution aggregated by taxonomy or of the total portfolio (considering all assets in the exposuremodel) can not be extracted using this calculator, as the spatial correlation of the ground motion residuals is not taken into consideration.
+Damage distribution aggregated by taxonomy or of the total portfolio (considering all assets in the *Exposure Model*) can not be extracted using this calculator, as the spatial correlation of the ground motion residuals is not taken into consideration.

-The hazard curves required for this calculator can be calculated by the OpenQuake engine for all asset locations in the exposuremodel using the classical PSHA approach (Cornell 1968; McGuire 1976).
+The hazard curves required for this calculator can be calculated by the OpenQuake engine for all asset locations in the *Exposure Model* using the classical PSHA approach (Cornell 1968; McGuire 1976).

 The required input files required for running a classical probabilistic